 Medicare Supplement Plan F

-What is covered under Plan F?
+What benefits are covered under Medicare Supplement Plan F?

-The following is a list of costs and benefits covered by Medicare Supplement Plan F:
+Below is a list of costs and benefits covered by Medicare Supplement Plan F:

 - Part A hospital and coinsurance costs up to an additional 356 days after Medicare benefits are exhausted

-- Part B coinsurance or copayment
+- Medicare Part B coinsurance

 - First three pints of blood used in an approved medical procedure (annually)

-- Skilled Nursing Facility (SNF) coinsurance
+- Skilled nursing facility coinsurance

-- Foreign travel emergency
+- Foreign travel emergency coverage (80%, up to plan limits)